vicmiletsky/wp-jshrink/readme.md

 JShrink is a php class that minifies javascript so that it can be delivered to the client quicker.
 Check https://github.com/tedious/JShrink for more info.

+### Usage
+Just install and activate the plugin, and it will seamlessly minify and combine javascript in the footer.
+No other actions required from your side.

 ### Requirements
 Works for sure on:
 Wordpress 4.0+